inwonakng/inwon.net/data/reading/transtab.md

 ![Diagram of supervised and self-supervised VPCL](/static/images/reading/transtab/vpcl.png)

-> [!image/Diagram of supervised and self-supervised VPCL]
+> [!image] Diagram of supervised and self-supervised VPCL
 > Top shows the self-supervised and the bottom shows the supervised variant.

 #### Self-Supervised VPCL